-Isaac also empathizes, noting that “Patients typically want the ‘best of the best.’
+Issac also empathizes, noting that “Patients typically want the ‘best of the best.’
 That means the latest technology, expertise, materials, and ongoing continuing education.”

-One way for patients to gain high-quality services and keep costs down, Isaac reveals, “is to offer to pay with cash or card.
+One way for patients to gain high-quality services and keep costs down, Issac reveals, “is to offer to pay with cash or card.
 Many of us dentists welcome not involving insurance companies and will give discounts to those who don’t carry insurance.”

 Medicare and Medicaid for dental care

 Medicare and Medicaid are both federally-funded programs that offer health care coverage.
 Both have similar sounding names yet harbor some major differences: